MUCodeAcademy/MidlandCode-C13/Module 5 - Backend and Database Design/Week 4/Day 3 - Thursday/Lesson/04-OtherOptions.md

 ## [Fly.io](https://fly.io)

 Fly.io is the free-est way to deploy a frontend, backend, and database using Docker.
 This is the one we will be using in class because it's free and we are able to use Docker.
 Here is a [guide](https://fly.io/docs/apps/deploy).
+Also install [flyctl](https://fly.io/docs/hands-on/install-flyctl).

 ## [Digital Ocean](https://www.digitalocean.com)